-The application proposes the construction of up to 49 residential units on land off North Avenue, Darley Abbey, which lies within the buffer zone of the Derwent Valley Mills World Heritage Site.
-The World Heritage Site Partnership provided advice on planning application DER/02/14/00198/PRI which was refused in September 2014.
+The World Heritage Site Partnership provided advice on a similar planning application DER/02/14/00198/PRI which was refused in September 2014 and the subsequent application DER/04/15/00720.
 Whilst recognising this application proposes a different layout and means of access off North Avenue, additional tree planting to the south east of the site and noting the submitted Heritage Statement, we do not consider the changes alter the previous advice given, which is repeated below.